 While cold injury sometimes slows growth, it does not result in permanent harm to the plants.
 No treatment other than managing greenhouse temperatures is needed to restore good growth.
 Cold injury is not associated with early flowering in the field.

 Boron deficiency is far less common than cold injury.
-It can occur when fertilizer without boron is used along with water low in boron.
-Boron deficiency almost never occurs if a fertilizer containing at least 0.01 percent boron is used at recommended rates (see SoilFacts: Tobacco Seedling Nutrition in the Greenhouse Float System, AGW- 439-48, for more information).
+It can occur when fertilizer without boron is used along with a water source that is low in boron.
+Boron deficiency almost never occurs if a fertilizer containing at least 0.01 percent boron is used at recommended rates.
+Producers are strongly encouraged to check greenhouse fertilizer labels to verify boron concentration, as slight differences are often observed among formulations.

 Boron is needed for proper development of growing points.
 In a mild deficiency, the growing points at the tips of the leaves are affected (Figure 2).
 This causes the leaf to be puckered and misshapen, and often it will cup downward.
 As the deficiency becomes more severe, the growing point at the top of the stem (bud) is also affected.
 Corrective application of boron at this point can restore normal growth.
 In extremely severe cases, the bud will turn gray and die (Figure 3), making corrective measures ineffective.